-In view of the diversity of the forms of PRIIPs, this will hardly offer any added value.
+In view of the diversity of PRIIPs, this will hardly offer any added value for retail investors and is unlikely to be feasible in practice.
 It should also be borne in mind that any special rules for certain product groups will be at the expense of the comparability of KIDs, which is one of the main objectives of the PRIIPs Regulation.

-However, should the legislator wish to continue to extend the PRIIPs Regulation to OTC derivatives, separate provisions should be created for these products, which are not investment products, to take account of their special features. (see Q 28).
+However, should the legislator wish to continue to extend the PRIIPs Regulation to OTC derivatives, simplified requirements should be created for these products, which are not investment products in the classic sense but are primarily concluded to hedge risks, which take account of the special features of these products (examples: No investment amount, more product-oriented presentation of performance scenarios and costs).